holgerbrandl/kalasim/docs/userguide/docs/examples/callcenter.md

 ![jpeg](callcenter_files/callcenter_15_0.jpg)

-What do we see here?
-After some warmup in the first week of January, we see requiests piling up over the weekend.
-These requests are subsequently processed in the next 6 business days.
-So even if customers may need to wait for a few business days, they are ultimatly served.
-So from a qeuing theory this system is stable, that is does not end up with an infiinte queue length.
+What can we discern from this?
+Following an initial warm-up during the first week of January, there is a noticeable increase in requests accumulating over the weekend.
+These requests then undergo processing over the next five business days.
+While customers might experience a short wait, their requests are ultimately addressed.
+Therefore, based on queuing theory, the system is stable and does not result in an infinite queue length.

 ## Model Accuracy During Shift Handover